 The counselor-to-student ratio is 1:466.

 Counselors are tasked with managing heavy student caseloads and critical competing student needs.

-This lack of comprehensive support leads to minimal access to higher education opportunities resulting in systemic income inequality and limited upward mobility.
+This lack of comprehensive support leads to minimal access to higher education opportunities resulting in systemic income inequality and limited economic mobility.

 We’re committed to solving this injustice by helping students and families

 overcome barriers while transitioning from high school to college and beyond.

 In a culturally sensitive manner, we introduce students to college access strategies that increase best-fit college transitions, experiences, scholarship awards, and graduation rates while minimizing debt.